-Yellowstone Forever supporters directly fund visitor education and park preservation.
+Yellowstone Forever members directly fund visitor education and park preservation.
 Benefits include:

-- Seasonal lodging discounts throughout Yellowstone National Park. - 15% discount on merchandise at all Park Stores locations, including the online store, Yellowstone National Park Lodges gift shop and Yellowstone General Stores.
-Exclusions apply. - Discounts at over 400 participating public land stores across the country.
-For a list of participating organizations visit: www.publiclandsalliance.org - A library card for the Yellowstone Heritage and Research Center.
+- 15% discount on merchandise at all Park Store locations, including the online store, Yellowstone National Park Lodges gift shop and Yellowstone General Stores.
+Exclusions apply. - Discounts at over 400 participating public land stores across the country. - A library card for the Yellowstone Heritage and Research Center.

-If participants are not yet a supporter of Yellowstone Forever, an introductory membership (one year) to Yellowstone Forever can be purchased.
-For more information, visit: yellowstone.org/donate.
+If participants are not yet a supporter of Yellowstone Forever, an introductory membership (one year) to Yellowstone Forever is included with the tuition.
+For more information, visit: Yellowstone.org/donate.